JernKunpittaya/regex_submatch/README.md

 # regex_submatch

+Want to create this repo to unveil behind the scenes of regex matching stuff so we can use it to create zk circuit in the future.
 We create 2 automata m3, m4 to parse and extract submatches.

-We make it accept only sound group match e.g. (a*) not (a)*
+We make it accept only sound group match e.g. (a*) not (a)* Thi is the generalized version of subgroup matching, but it's exponential size so will simplify it in next repo.
+The register version is done, but stop working on the state version --> go back to simplify DFA

 To write
 -why 2 automata